MicrosoftDocs/learn/learn-pr/azure/intro-to-postgres/includes/2-what-is-azure-database-postgresql.md

 * Automated hardware and software maintenance
 * Advanced data and server security

-They are constantly working behind the scenes, automated actions that can help your business reduce administration costs, as well as complexity.
+They're constantly working behind the scenes, automated actions that can help your business reduce administration costs, and complexity.

 :::column-end:::
 :::column span="2":::